meegpipe/meegpipe/tutorials/ssmd_rs/README.md

 ## Objectives/Roadmap

-1. [Removing large amplitude trends in the data][removing_trends] with a [LASIP][lasip] filter.
-An alternative to this approach would be to simply high-pass filter the raw hdEEG data.
-However, low-pass filtering often introduces considerable border-artifacts and may note remove completely rapid signal trends (e.g. caused by large movements or by the sensors suddenly loosing contact with the skin).
+1. [Removing large amplitude trends in the data][removing_trends].
+These large trends may be caused by movements or by the sensors suddenly loosing contact with the skin.

+2. [Removing artifacts][artifacts]

+[artifacts]: ./removing_artifacts.md
+[removing_trends]: ./removing_trends.md